Post Traumatic Stress Disorder

 You avoid individuals, or places, or doing certain things in case they remind you of the trauma.

-We offer Cognitive Behavioural Therapy (CBT) for PTSD, as there is a good evidence base to suggest this is one of the most effective treatments available.
+We offer trauma therapy online and Cognitive Behavioural Therapy (CBT) for PTSD, as there is a good evidence base to suggest this is one of the most effective treatments available.

 Book an appointment